rfg-modding/Nanoforge/README.md

 - Map editor supports editing parent/child references: adding dummy children, orphaning children, changing parents etc.
 - Map editor supports adding dummy objects: these are blank objects that can be used to create objects from scratch by referencing objects already on maps.
 Be careful because it gives you a lot of freedom and if you make a mistake it can cause issues.
 This is a stopgap measure until a proper object creation UI can be added in the Rewrite.
 - Map editor has partial support for singleplayer maps: highlighting zones and objects in the outliner, checkboxes in the filters panel or you can press f to toggle zone highlighting or g to toggle object highlighitng.
 Things to note: you must start a new game to see all edits apply, importing/exporting the main map (terr01) takes a very long time and it's recommended to either keep your project for the base game backed up after import or edit the DLC SP map instead (dlc01) as it's faster and less demanding.
 Some SP specific properties can't be added to objects yet without hand editing your project file including constraints, road paths and navpoints & cloning doesn't work yet but you can edit/move existing objects fine.
+- Partial support for persistent settings: diffuse intensity, zone object distance, high lod terrain distance, camera speed, and building distance settings, They're currently the same across all maps..
+- By default child objects are now auto moved by the same amount when their parents position is changed.
+This is recursive.
+- Map editor: camera now auto centers on the zone closest to the map origin.
+In most maps this doesn't change much.
+It's meant for people who are trying to convert single SP zones to MP maps (not yet working), since those zones are often very far from the map origin.

 ## Keybinds
 - CTRL + S: save the project.